 One aspect of preparation is creating an agenda.
 This should include time for a warm-up or ice breaker in order to make participants feel comfortable and ready to share their ideas.

 Next, set aside time to outline the problem you’re trying to solve, and handle any questions up front so that everyone can begin the session with a shared understanding.

 Once you’ve set the stage, it’s time to brainstorm!
 Use a guided method for best results (more on that below).
-Again, time-box your brainstorming exercise so that you’ll have space to come together and build next steps and bring everyone together for an energy check-in at the end of your meeting.
+Again, set aside an amount of time for the brainstorming exercise so that you’ll have space to come together and build next steps and bring everyone together for an energy check-in at the end of your meeting.

 Create a shared space for the brainstorming session

-Regardless of your work environment (whether you’re in person, hybrid, or remote), using a collaborative digital platform like MURAL makes it easy to conduct your brainstorming session, as well as organize and analyze your ideas so that you can quickly build action items.
+Regardless of your work environment (whether you’re in person, hybrid, or remote), using an online whiteboard or collaborative digital platform like Mural makes it easy to conduct your brainstorming session, as well as organize and analyze your ideas so that you can quickly build action items.
 Some items to consider include:

 Invite the right stakeholders

 Another critical brainstorming tool is a diverse group of people.
 The more perspectives you have in the room, the better.
 Carefully consider who needs to be involved in order to cover as many angles as possible, so that your ideas and solutions are thoroughly thought out and not vulnerable to blind spots.